xtremespb/jquery-zoia-table/README.md

 # zoiaTable

-AJAX-driven dynamic HTML table powered by jQuery.
+The AJAX-driven dynamic HTML table powered by jQuery.
+It allows you to display table data with pagination, filtering and sorting.